S. Paul Kapur, Ph.D. - Department of National Security Affairs

 null S. Paul Kapur, Ph.D.

 ProfessorExpertise: International Relations, Nuclear Proliferation, South Asian Politics and Security

-S. Paul Kapur is a professor in the Department of National Security Affairs at the U.S. Naval Postgraduate School.
-He is also an Affiliate at Stanford University’s Center for International Security and Cooperation, and a Visiting Fellow at the Observer Research Foundation, New Delhi.
-Previously, he was on the faculties of the U.S. Naval War College and Claremont McKenna College and was a visiting professor at Stanford.
-His research and teaching interests include nuclear weapons proliferation, deterrence, Indian Ocean regional security, and the international security environment in South Asia.
+S. Paul Kapur is a professor in the Department of National Security Affairs at the U.S. Naval Postgraduate School, and a visiting fellow at the Observer Research Foundation, New Delhi.
+Kapur is currently on leave from NPS, serving on the State Department’s Policy Planning Staff, where he works on issues related to South and Central Asia, Indo-Pacific strategy, and strategic arms control.
+Previously, he was on the faculties of the U.S. Naval War College and Claremont McKenna College, and he was a visiting professor at Stanford University.
+His research and teaching interests include the international security environment in South Asia and the Indo-Pacific, nuclear weapons proliferation, deterrence, and Islamist militancy.
 Kapur is author of Jihad as Grand Strategy: Islamist Militancy, National Security and the Pakistani State (Oxford University Press, 2016); Dangerous Deterrent: Nuclear Weapons Proliferation and Conflict in South Asia (Stanford University Press, 2007) and co-author of India, Pakistan, and the Bomb: Debating Nuclear Stability in South Asia (Columbia University Press, 2010).
 His articles have appeared in leading journals such as International Security, Security Studies, Asian Survey, Washington Quarterly, and in a variety of edited volumes.
 Kapur also manages a number of consultancy and engagement projects for the U.S. Department of Defense.
 He received his Ph.D. from the University of Chicago and his B.A. from Amherst College.